Debi Prasanna Pattanayak

 Debi Prasanna Pattanayak (born 14 March 1931) is an Indian professor, linguist, social scientist and author.
 He was the founder-director of the Central Institute of Indian Languages, Mysore and former chairman of Institute of Odia Studies and Research, Bhubaneswar.
 Pattanayak was awarded Padma Shri in 1987. for his contribution to formalize, and adding Bodo language in the 8th schedule of the Constitution of India.
-He also take a major role led Odia language to acquire the status of a "classical language".
+He also had a major role to play for Odia language to acquire the status of a "classical language".